Trump's New Communications Director Called Him a 'Hack'

 Scaramucci said other politicians shied away from attacking Trump for fear he would call them out in the media.
 But he told Trump to "bring it," adding that "I'm not a politician."

+"You're an inherited-money dude from Queens County," Scaramucci said of Trump.
 Scaramucci later went on to become one of the Trump campaign's economic advisers.

+Scaramucci addressed the Fox clip during a White House press briefing on Friday.

+"One of the biggest mistakes that I made because I was an unexperienced person in the world of politics," he said.
+"I should have never said that about him.
+So Mr. President, if you're listening, I personally apologize for the fiftieth time for saying that."